VilleKylmamaa/WorkoutLogAPI/README.md

  pip install -r requirements.txt
  ```

  This alone should also install the project through setup.py.
-If not, try updating pip to the newest version and trying again.
+If not, try updating pip to the newest version.

 4. To run the API in localhost run the bat file: